It looks like St. John’s Men’s Basketball will be filling all of its scholarships and possibly getting help this season.

 Nyiwe had numerous colleges vying for his hardwood services before committing to Texas Tech.
 But the Red Raiders had filled two roster spots, leaving the Ethiopian-born big man without a place on the team.

-He heard from schools such as Georgia, Jacksonville State, and Kennesaw State, but went with the Johnnies due to their fast-moving style of play and pressure defense, per sources.
+He had heard from schools such as Georgia, Jacksonville State, and Kennesaw State, but went with the Johnnies due to their fast-moving style of play and pressure defense, per sources.

 — Jerry Del Priore